Guide for LitePix Bulk Image Optimizer

 Settings

-On the Settings page, you can specify your parameters for image analysis and optimization.
+On the Settings page, you can specify your parameters for image optimization.

 Note

-The app analyzes only images that meet the criteria specified here.
-Only images identified as non-optimized after analysis can be optimized.
+The app optimizes images that meet the criteria specified here.

-Image file format - choose the file formats you want to analyze and optimize.
+Image file format - choose the file formats you want to optimize.

-Image types - select the types of images the app will analyze and optimize.
+Image types - select the types of images the app will optimize.

-Visible product images - check this option to analyze and optimize images for published products only.
+Visible product images - check this option to optimize images for published products only.

 Configuration type - select Manual to unlock additional compression, conversion and resize options.
 With Shopify's default type, only Shopify's preferred compression, conversion and resize resolution are available.